 “Is the eternal quest for precise information always worthwhile?
 Our research suggests that, at times, vagueness has its merits.
 Not knowing precisely how they are progressing lets people generate positive expectancies that allow them to perform better.
 The fuzzy boundaries afforded by vague information allow people to distort that information in a favorable manner.”

-The point I keep coming back to is that, perhaps, feedback in the learning or organizational management sphere is also governed by these forces.
+Perhaps, providing performance feedback in the learning or organizational management sphere is also governed by these forces.
 Feedback that is too accurate, too pointed, might be demoralizing rather than motivating.
 Maybe a little vague, positive feedback will go down a bit easier and, in the end, keep your team on track to achieve its objectives.

 Goetz addresses this issue in his article, too.
 He discusses a company called Vitality, founded by David Rose.
 The company produces a GlowCap for medication; it pulses and plays music to gently remind patients to take their medication.
 Writes Goetz: